 Branch-offs can often snap under pressure, but Le Bernardin has sprung a stem as strong as its base.
 Sitting across the galleria from that vaulted seafood restaurant, Aldo Sohm’s annexed vino hub is far less buttoned-up than its big brother—no reservations or suit jackets required—but the level of detail here proves this apple didn’t fall far from the tree.

 You’ll need a magnifying glass to navigate the chalk-drawn wine list at this dimly lit vino depot, oddly named for Jack the Ripper’s hunting grounds.
-Happily, knowledgeable servers are there to help, and the collection of global organic wines—16 glasses, most for less than $10, and 50 bottles—rewards your troubles.
-Standouts include Morocco’s fruit-forward Syrocco syrah or a floral Austrian Grüner Veltliner.
+Happily, knowledgeable servers are there to help, and the collection of global organic wines—20ish glasses, most for less than $15, and more than 50ish bottles—rewards your troubles.
+Standouts have included Morocco’s fruit-forward Syrocco syrah or a floral Austrian Grüner Veltliner.
 Snacks are basic but tasty—stick to cold plates like oysters and tartares.

-This Nolita rookie has restaurant bona fides in spades—it was one of only a few New York newcomers to earn a Michelin star last year off the strength of chef Daniel Eddy’s neobistro plates—but though it’s hesitant to brand itself as a full-blown wine bar, Rebelle is overflowing with vino clout.
+This Nolita spot has restaurant bona fides in spades—it was one of only a few New York newcomers to earn a Michelin star a few years back off the strength of chef Daniel Eddy’s neobistro plates—but though it’s hesitant to brand itself as a full-blown wine bar, Rebelle is overflowing with vino clout.
 The cavernous dining room—a moodily lit stretch of raw-brick walls, polished concrete floors and a sinewy white-marble bar up front—comes from flannel-wearing wine wunderkinds Patrick Cappiello and Branden McRill, two thirds of the team behind Pearl & Ash next door.
-And while Rebelle’s dinner menu is 19 items total, the wine list is damn-near biblical: an 80-page tome boasting more than 1,500 French and American bottles, helpfully Organized by grape variety.
+And while Rebelle’s dinner menu is on the smaller side, the wine list is damn-near biblical: an 80-page tome boasting more than 1,500 French and American bottles, helpfully organized by grape variety.

 Over the past decade, Jody Williams has established a serious food-industry following.
 At the Gallic-themed Buvette, she's got just enough space to feed a neighborhood following.
 Indeed, with so little room for gastro-groupies, rhapsodic reviews may be the last thing she needs.
 Williams thrives in this intimate setting.
 She's filled every nook with old picnic baskets, teapots and silver trays, among other vintage ephemera.
 Even the bottles of wine seem to have been chosen as much for their aesthetics as their drinkability.